-Experience a revitalizing sense of well-being and inner peace at the Northport Wellness Center with the Reiki, a Japanese technique used to reduce stress and encourage relaxation, and thus, promote physical, emotional and spiritual healing, as well as enhance the body’s natural healing abilities.
+Experience a revitalizing sense of well-being and inner peace at the Northport Wellness Center with Reiki, a Japanese technique used to reduce stress and encourage relaxation, and thus, promote physical, emotional and spiritual healing, as well as enhance the body’s natural healing abilities.

 Reiki (pronounced Ray-Kee) originated in Tibet but was rediscovered by Dr. Usui and brought back to Japan.
 In the Japanese language "Rei" means universal spirit or soul.
 "Ki" means vital life force energy.
 When combined, these characters mean, “Universal life force energy.”